 - $1,000, $5,000 or $10,000 to open an account

 - Load fees which can be 1%

 - Some diversification

 You can start to see that this may not be your best option, when it comes to looking for low cost investment options.
 So, what is the alternative solution that Betterment provides?

 The Betterment Advantage

-Betterment gives you diversity by giving you access to 12 asset classes that are varied across funds that hold diversified exchange traded funds (ETFs) .
-In addition, you can own a mix of stocks and bonds all in one place.
+Betterment gives you diversity by giving you access to 12 asset classes that are varied across funds that hold diversified exchange traded funds (ETFs).
+Betterment index funds allow you to own a mix of stocks and bonds all in one place.
 Besides access to US-based companies, Betterment also offers funds with exposure to both international and emerging markets.

 Best of all, you can start an account with no minimum balance.
 Their fees are very small and range from .40% to .25% depending on your account balance.
 With all these features, it’s impossible to not outperform most mutual funds.